Long-Term Compounding, Not Short-Term Trading

 Software engineer turned investment adviser.

 Based in Sandy, Utah.
-I work with clients remotely — no office visits required.
+I work with clients remotely.
+No office visits required.
 My only income is the advisory fee on this page.
 No commissions, no products.
+Form ADV 2A (opens in new tab) has the full picture.

 Registered Investment Adviser

-I started NarStar because I wanted to run a portfolio I'd actually put my own money in.
+I started NarStar to run a portfolio I'd put my own money in.
 Companies with real competitive advantages, held for years.
 No trading in and out, no commissions, no products.

 Before this, I built the software that traders use to make decisions.
 Analytical tools, backtesting systems, the kind of work where you learn to think in data and probabilities.
-That background shapes how I evaluate competitive advantages and long-term compounding potential.
+That background shapes how I approach long-term competitive-advantage analysis.
 When you email or call, I'm the one who replies.

 Interested in the Growth Portfolio?